Serenity 6.2.0 Release Notes (2022-10-10)

 SQL - ExecuteReader[20961011] - END - 4 ms

-We see the contents for all SQL commands executed via Serenity entity system (or SqlHelper methods), and can see when it started and ended, and how much time it took.
-The number [20961011] is a hashcode for the DBCommand instance, which can be used to match START and END logs when there are multiple threads executing SQL statements.
+We now have the ability to inspect the contents of all SQL commands executed through the Serenity entity system (or SqlHelper methods).
+This allows us to monitor when a command started and ended, as well as how much time it took to execute.
+The number [20961011] serves as a hash code for the DBCommand instance, which proves invaluable for matching START and END logs, particularly in scenarios where multiple threads are concurrently executing SQL statements.

-To enable logging, your default logging level in appsettings.json should be Debug or higher:
+To activate logging, please ensure that your default logging level in the appsettings.json file is set to Debug

 "Logging": {